lunarW1TCH/lunarify-react-native/README.md

-Hello, this is a React Native for Android and Ios version of my Lunar Stats web app.
+Hello, this is a React Native version of my Lunar Stats web app for Android and Ios.
 There is also a React version: https://github.com/lunarW1TCH/lunarify-react

 Technologies used: